 I did like how the S health had a music icon that can be easily accessed from the app.
 I played one song that came preinstalled with S Health, called “Over the Horizon,” which I enjoyed.
-I don't keep my music on my phone (I still like my iPod for that) but I'm sure you can listen to whatever you stored on the phone.
+I don't keep my music on my phone (I still use an iPod nano) but I'm sure you can listen to whatever you stored on the phone.

 The Fit Bit

 I like my fit bit and I have to admit It's a pretty durable device.
-My FitBit has not only survived my accidentally putting it in the washer and dryer, it's also came out unscathed when it fell out of my pocket, outside of the gym – and stayed in the elements for 2 days!
+My FitBit has not only survived my accidentally putting it in the washer and dryer it's also come out unscathed when it fell out of my pocket, outside of the gym – and stayed in the elements for 2 days!

 I was shocked nobody picked it up and equally surprised I was able to find it 2 days later!